ctrlmaniac/sidebar/packages/simpler-css3/README.md

 ## Differencies with `simpler-sidebar`

 It you plan to use this plugin and you are already using `simpler-sidebar` there are few things you should know!

+No more need of the `jquery-ui` library!
+So you can get rid of it!

 This plugin uses css3 animation transition instead of jquery animation methods.
 In order to use css animations mask opacity option is no longer inside `mask.css` but directly inside its parent object `mask`.